g-uva/GreenDIGIT-AuthServer/README.md

 - [ ] Deploy and connect CIM service (transformation).
 - [ ] Further discussions will determine the best approach for transforming and storing metrics, as well as any additional integration requirements.

-- [ ] Verify that the retain-db is working.
-- [ ] Add replicas for the retain-db
-- [ ] Add automatic fetch of the GOC DB.
-If not done for one hour at least, fetch again on event-driven.
-- [ ] Convert raw metrics to a energy_kWh (for the CI calculation)

 ## Contact & Questions
 **Contact:**
 For questions or to request access, please contact the GreenDIGIT UvA team: